-He has written for many comedy programmes, including Hit The Road Jack and the BAFTA winning V Graham Norton.
-He also wrote over 20 episodes and a feature film of Genie in The House, the highest-rated children's sitcom on Nickelodeon and episodes of the BAFTA winning Slammer for the BBC. he is currently one of the main writers on the new children's sitcom Which is Witch?
+Bennett has written for many comedy programmes, including Off Their Rockers, Hit The Road Jack and the BAFTA-winning V Graham Norton.
+He also wrote over 20 episodes and a feature film of Genie in The House, the highest-rated children's sitcom on Nickelodeon and episodes of the BAFTA-winning Slammer for the BBC.
+He was one of the main writers on the new children's sitcom Which is Witch?

 He recently bought the film rights for the critically acclaimed memoir Never Say Die by Melanie Davies and is currently looking for funding to make the film.